top of page

 I have even better pics of the 1911s than these that are from the TR Museum.
 Man did love his trigger shoes.
 Gonzaullas was a Spaniard and not a Mexican.
 His twin pistols were set up as left and right, hence his initials displayed to the inside, and only his left-side pistol had the ambidextrous safety (confirmed below).
 Demonstrating that JB did not invent the ambi :-).

-Read more in my book titled "Holstory -- Gunleather of the Twentieth Century -- the Second Edition" that is available at www.holstory.com and printed for you/shipped to you in USA.
+To read more about it all in my book titled "Holstory -- Gunleather of the Twentieth Century

-160 views0 comments
+264 views0 comments

 Recent Posts